-A test mule for the Audi Sport version of the recently launched second-generation A7 has been spotted.
+A prototype for the Audi Sport version of the recently launched second-generation A7 has been spotted.

 Yes, you’re looking at the gestation of a new RS 7 sledgehammer.

-The current model is one of the most potent sedans on the market and this new one's set to lift the bar even higher.
+The current model is one of the most potent four-doors on the market and this new one's set to lift the bar even higher.

-As we're only at the test mule stage, Audi Sport engineers are still using a modified A7 body shell to fit the RS 7 upgrades.
-For example, the fender extensions are necessary for the new car’s widened track.
-The latest tester is also wearing the aggresive front fascia destined for the production model.
+Naturally, the RS 7 closely resembles the A7 on which it is based.
+There are some subtle differences, however.
+For example, the fender extensions are necessary for a widened track.
+The tester is also wearing the aggresive front fascia destined for the production model.

 We can also see the tester is wearing huge wheels.
 You’ll notice they barely fit the wheel arches.
 And inside each is housed some massive brake rotors.